guanshi1688/longview-archive/docs/essays/notes/english/Architecture/02-production-is-not-just-output.md

-# Production Is Not Just Output
+# 02｜Production Is Not Just Output

 To understand development, we must look beyond how much a society produces and ask what its production is able to sustain.